NSF REU Experience at UT Austin (Summer 2025)

 • Personal branding and LinkedIn workshops

 These events were designed to help students grow into confident, capable researchers.
-Many were extremely valuable for understanding how to communicate science effectively and navigate the next steps toward graduate school.
+Many were extremely valuable for learning to communicate science effectively and navigate next steps toward graduate school.

 Advice for Prospective REU Students